ENGL 112: English Composition II

 Sample Peer Review Sheet for Essay #2, Susan Arvay (.docx)

 Peer Review Worksheet, Charlie Bondhus (.doc)

-NEW Library information literacy session worksheet (.docx).
+Library information literacy session worksheet (.docx).
 This is the worksheet that students in all sections of ECII should complete prior to their information literacy workshop at the library.

 Connecting Research to Literature, Susan Arvay (.docx)